 “The VBeam pulsed dye laser specifically targets the red blood cells and vessels in the port-wine stain,” Dr. Olasz Harken said.
 “The laser’s energy, the photon, is preferentially absorbed in the vessels and is converted to heat, which in turn destroys the vessels.
 The beauty of this specific laser is that it only damages the vessels and not the surrounding tissue.
 By repeating treatments that destroy the vessels, the port-wine stain becomes lighter over time.”

-After hearing that recommendation and explanation, along with knowing that insurance would cover these medical treatments, Kevin decided to go forward with treatment.
+After hearing that recommendation and explanation, along with knowing that insurance would cover these medical treatments, Kevin decided to go forward with port-wine stain treatment.
 At each appointment, he would first get his picture taken to track progress between visits.
 He then would lie in a chair similar to one found at a dentist’s office and receive the laser treatment by Dr. Olasz Harken.
 The treatment requires expert evaluation and specific laser settings during each appointment depending on the port-wine stain’s level of improvement.

 “The laser feels like a quick pinch, or a shot with a rubber band,” Kevin said.
 “After the procedure, it feels like sunburn a bit while it’s bruised.
 But after a few days or a week, all pain is gone.”